Preparing For Brain Surgery

 Calling My Client In Tears

 So then it’s what I did.
-And then around the six week mark, I was just getting extremely bored, Joe, ah you can imagine, now I’m not allowed to go to work, drive do anything, I’m just at home, I know there’s all these jobs going on, I’m booking them in, I’m getting my 2IC to go and run around and meet with the client.
+And then around the six-week mark, I was just getting extremely bored, Joe, ah you can imagine, now I’m not allowed to go to work, drive do anything, I’m just at home, I know there are all these jobs going on, I’m booking them in, I’m getting my 2IC to go and run around and meet with the client.
 And so that kind of stuff, my dad’s driving me to quotes and all that kind of stuff.

 So in order to rouse myself, I would, you know, slap myself and try and get myself awake, or I don’t know what.
 And at around about a couple of hours after I noticed this numbness I said to the guys, like you need to take me to the hospital or to home because I’m not feeling great.

 What’s My Name Again?

-By the time I got to triage they asked me what I was doing there who I was, and I couldn’t give them any information.
+By the time I got to triage, they asked me what I was doing there and who I was, and I couldn’t give them any information.
 And I don’t remember being able to communicate or anything like that I blacked out.
 And I just remember waking up a little while later and there was this strange lady at into my bed going, you know, do you know who I am?

 Top the size of a golf ball,